Land reform in Mexico: Colonial era

 The landed elite and the Catholic Church as an institution were closely connected financially.
 The church was the recipient of donations for pious works (obras pías) for particular charities as well as chantries (capellanías).
 Through the institution of the chantry, a family would lien income from a particular piece of property to pay a priest to say masses for the soul of the one endowing the funds.
 In many cases, families had sons who had become priests and the chantry became a source of income for the family member.
 At the turn of the 19th century the Spanish crown attempted to tap what it thought was the vast wealth of the church by demanding that those holding mortgages pay the principal as a lump sum immediately rather than incrementally over the long term.
 The Act of Consolidation in 1804 threatened to bring down the whole structure of credit to landed elites who were seldom in the position of enough liquidity.
 Bishop-elect of Michoacan Manuel Abad y Queipo protested the crown's demands and drafted a lengthy memorial to the crown analyzing the situation.
 From the point of view of the landed elite, the crown's demands were "a savage capital levy" which would "destroy the country’s credit system and drain the economy of its currency."

 The availability of credit had enabled haciendas to increase in size, but they were not efficiently run in general, with much land not planted.
 Hacienda owners were reluctant to lease lands to Indians for fear that they would then claim land as part of the fundo legal for a newly established community.
 Abad y Queipo concluded "The indivisibility of haciendas, the difficulty in managing them, the lack of property among the people, has produced and continues to produce deplorable effects for agriculture, for the population, and for the State in general."
 One scholar has suggested that "Abad y Queipo is best regarded as the intellectual progenitor of Mexican Liberalism."
-Mexican liberalism in mid-19th-century Reforma attacked the legal basis of corporate land ownership of the Catholic Church in Mexico and indigenous communities, seeking these reforms to create a nation of small yeoman farmers.
-Once Mexico achieved independence in 1821, the paternalistic crown protections of the Indians institutionalized in the General Indian Court and the special status of Indians before the law ceased to exist, leaving the indigenous population and their lands vulnerable to those more powerful.